-(d) Complaints Alleging Noncompliance with 935 CMR 500.180.
+(d) Complaints alleging Noncompliance with 935 CMR 500.180

-1. Consistent with its power to enforce HCAs, the Commission may, at its discretion, investigate any complaint alleging noncompliance with the requirements in 935 CMR 500.180(3)(d) and take enforcement action as provided in 935 CMR 500.000.

-2. An interested person may file a complaint with the Commission alleging noncompliance with an HCA requirement under 935 CMR 500.180.
-Nothing in 935 CMR 500.180(3)(d)2. shall be construed to prevent a Marijuana Establishment or a Host Community from bringing a private breach of contract action in a court of competent jurisdiction regarding an alleged breach of specific promises mutually agreed to in the parties' HCA.

-3. If the Commission substantiates an allegation of noncompliance with HCA regulatory requirements, then the Commission may take administrative or enforcement action against a Licensee or a Host Community including sending a notice of deficiency, requesting additional information, or otherwise taking action as provided under 935 CMR 500.000.

-4. Failure by a Host Community to correct the noncompliant conduct may result in one or more of the following:
+- 1. Consistent with its power to enforce HCAs, the Commission may, at its discretion, investigate any complaint alleging noncompliance with the requirements in this section and take enforcement action as provided in 935 CMR 500.000. - 2.
+An interested person may file a complaint with the Commission alleging noncompliance with an HCA requirement under 935 CMR 500.180.
+Nothing in this subdivision shall be construed to prevent a Marijuana Establishment or a Host Community from bringing a private breach of contract action in a court of competent jurisdiction regarding an alleged breach of specific promises mutually agreed to in the parties' HCA. - 3.
+If the Commission substantiates an allegation of noncompliance with HCA regulatory requirements, then the Commission may take administrative or enforcement action against a Licensee or a Host Community including sending a notice of deficiency, requesting additional information, or otherwise taking action as provided under 935 CMR 500.000. - 4.
+Failure by a Host Community to correct the noncompliant conduct may result in one or more of the following: